 Street Tree Planting Program

-The Street Tree Planting Program supports the continued vitality of our urban forest, City of Boulder environmental sustainability and Climate Action Plan goals.
-The Parks and Recreation Department invites residents to participate each year in this program.
+The Street Tree Planting Program supports the continued vitality of our urban forest, environmental sustainability and Climate Action Plan goals.

 Urban Forestry staff will check each requested planting site in the fall of each year.
-If your site qualifies, the Urban Forestry workgroup will plant a street tree for you the following spring free of charge.
+If your site qualifies, we will plant a street tree for you the following spring for free.
 You will be contacted directly if your site does not qualify.

-- Participants must call the forestry office to request a tree for the following spring.
+- Submit the form below to request a tree for the following spring.

-- Participants must agree to adequately water and care for the tree.
+- Agree to adequately water and care for the tree.

 - Public street right-of-way must be a minimum of 4 feet wide.